smikhalevski/mfml/README.md

 sent you a message.
 ```

 Value of the `gender` argument is used for selecting a specific category.
-If value is `"male"` then argument placeholder
+If the value is `"male"` then argument
-is replaced with "He", if value is `"female"` then with "She", and for any other value "They" is rendered.
+placeholder is replaced with "He", if value is `"female"` then with "She", and for any other value "They" is rendered.

-`other` is a special category: it's value is used if no literal did match.
-If there's no matching category in `select`
+`other` is a special category: its value is used if no other category matches.
+If there's no matching category in
-and no `other` category then argument placeholder is replaced with an empty string.
+`select` and no `other` category, the argument placeholder is replaced with an empty string.

-Be sure to always provide the `other` category as a fallback.
+It is recommended to always provide the `other` category as a fallback.

 ## Pluralization